 Last night I threw together a general purpose solver for these puzzles, and in my experiments it can solve the general case in under 3 μs (alternatively: it could solve every single Sujiko puzzle ever published in a British newspaper in under a thirtieth of a second).
 The main algorithm is just a recursive backtracking search with constraint propagation.

-xmm register) at about 3AM, but I’m happy with the results.
+To accelerate the solver I wound up on a journey into SSE instructions (most of the puzzle state is stored in a single xmm register) at about 3AM, but I’m happy with the results.
 The solver could be accelerated further with a little more inline assembly to reduce main memory interaction and specialisation for each possible starting layout.

 “Hey yo, I’m just like my country, // I’m young, scrappy, and hungry,” begins the song My Shot from the musical Hamilton.
 The image of the United States as a new, young nation independent from the empires of old is one reflected in both history and the present day: the history books tells us that the US is part of the “New World” that was “discovered” by Europeans in the modern era, and every year Americans celebrate their country’s birthday on the Fourth of July.
 However, when we consider the radical political change in the rest of the world since 1776 a different narrative emerges.

 We begin by adopting and adapting the American definition: a nation began when it most recently adopted a new constitution or a law that declared a new nation, independence, or substantially different government.
 Ironically, this shifts the establishment of the US to 1787, when the constitution was ratified.
 Nevertheless, this definition places the US as the fifth oldest nation in the world, after the Vatican (1274), San Marino (1600), Morocco (1631), and Oman (1749).